FomkaV/erics_nano_syntax_highlighting/README.md

 # erics_nano_syntax_highlighting

-Syntax color highlighting for nano.
+Objective: make syntax highlighting for code look like this: